eodash/eodash/docs/spa-vs-webcomponent.md

 The `eodash` web component `<eo-dash/>` comes with a reactive `config` attribute.
 This attribute accepts the path to the runtime configuration and loads it automatically when the dashboard page loads.

-Additionally, `@eodash/eodash` provides a pre-built web component library within the `/webcomponent` package, which can be used if you only want to use the runtime configuration.
+Additionally, `@eodash/eodash` provides a pre-built web component library within the package under  `/webcomponent`, which can be used if you only want to use the runtime configuration.
 Checkout [Installing Eodash Web Component In Your Project](/#installing-eodash-web-component-in-your-project)